CIBC-Internal/python/Doc/library/tkinter.rst

    Entry widgets have options that refer to character positions in the text being displayed.
 You can use these :mod:`tkinter` functions to access these special points in text widgets:

-.. function:: AtEnd()
-      refers to the last position in the text

-   .. deprecated:: 3.3

-.. function:: AtInsert()
-      refers to the point where the text cursor is

-   .. deprecated:: 3.3

-.. function:: AtSelFirst()
-      indicates the beginning point of the selected text

-   .. deprecated:: 3.3

-.. function:: AtSelLast()
-      denotes the last point of the selected text and finally

-   .. deprecated:: 3.3

-.. function:: At(x[, y])
-      refers to the character at pixel location *x*, *y* (with *y* not used in the case of a text entry widget, which contains a single line of text).

-   .. deprecated:: 3.3

 Text widget indexes
    The index notation for Text widgets is very rich and is best described in the Tk